 Before rejoining Kirkland in 2011, he served as an assistant U.S. attorney in Detroit for five years.
 While there, he prosecuted a broad range of white-collar, violent organized crime, national security, and child exploitation offenses.

-Feller has served as a lecturer at the Law School since 2009.
-He has also taught at Wayne State University Law School and has been selected by the Department of Justice as an instructor at its National Advocacy Center in Columbia, South Carolina.
+Professor Feller has served as a lecturer at the Law School since 2009.
+He also has taught at Wayne State University Law School and has been selected by the Department of Justice as an instructor at its National Advocacy Center in Columbia, South Carolina.